M66B/FairEmail/FAQ.md

 Some servers cannot handle searching in the message text when there are a large number of messages.
 For this case there is an option to disable searching in the message text.
+Since version 1.1888 a popup message will be shown and the search will automatically be retried without searching in the message text.

 It is possible to use Gmail search operators by prefixing a search command with *raw:*.
 If you configured just one Gmail account, you can start a raw search directly on the server by searching from the unified inbox.